leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

 ### <a name="intended-audience"></a>Intended Audience

-MobileFirst Configuration User Guide provides guidance for LeanSwift customers and consultants regarding understanding the basic concept, functionality and configuration of the Pick reporting Standard App.
+MobileFirst Configuration User Guide provides guidance for LeanSwift customers and consultants regarding understanding the basic concept, functionality, and configuration of the Pick reporting Standard App.
 Further information about MobileFirst standard applications can be found at [www.inform3marketplace.com](http://www.inform3marketplace.com).

 #### **<a name="std-func"></a>Pick reporting standard functionality**

-MobileFirst Pick reporting for Infor M3 makes it possible to provide support for quick and easy reporting of picking lists in your warehouse or distribution center.When the Initial launch of the pick reporting module there is message type and partner type fields will be required.
+MobileFirst Pick reporting for Infor M3 makes it possible to provide support for quick and easy reporting of picking lists in your warehouse or distribution center.
+When the Initial launch of the pick reporting module there is the message type and partner type fields that will be required.
 If there is a message type and partner type specified that can be used.
 If not for message type WS and for partner type WMS can be used.

 #### <a name="ftrs"></a>Features include